What’s The Bull Hotel like?

 If you need a bit more space to spread out or relax, head to the Ostler Room, where you’ll find comfy sofas, bean bags, table football and a games console.
 Conveniently, this communal play area is below the Venner Bar – a “secret” cocktail lounge that’s tucked behind the ballroom (a popular wedding venue).
 It was sadly closed on the evening we were in town but I had a little peek through the door and it looked great.
 Definitely make time for an after-dinner drink here, if you can.

-HOW ARE THE SCOOBY SNACKS?
 Really good.
 Dinner is quite a formal affair and sees classic British dishes given a modern twist.
 The Fuller’s London Pride battered haddock and chips is perennially popular while the aubergine and tomato ragout went down a treat with us.
 The hotel also has a separate Moules Frites menu and its Sunday roast is a hit with both locals and guests.

 Head through the courtyard towards the car park and you’ll also discover The Stable.
 It’s not linked to the hotel but this rustic cider bar serves amazing wood-fired pizzas and champions West Country produce.
 The entrance was pretty much opposite our room so it would have been rude not to pop in and check it out.
 Dogs are also welcome inside and arty Bridport has many pet-friendly coffee shops, such as Soulshine Café.

-ANY FOUR-LEGGED FRIENDS TO PLAY WITH?
-There is no resident hotel dog but your pooch won’t feel lonely – almost everyone in Bridport has a four-legged friend.
+Sadly not, but your pooch won’t feel lonely – almost everyone in Bridport has a four-legged friend.

-WHERE’S GOOD FOR WALKIES?
 Don’t miss a trip to West Bay, just a mile-and-a-half up the road.
 This harbour town has a huge shingle beach and its spectacular cliffs provided the backdrop for ITV hit drama, Broadchurch.
 After you’ve stretched your legs, refuel at the Watch House Café on the beach, which is renowned for its coffee, cake and wood-fired pizza.
 It’s popular with dog owners, who are welcome on the large outdoor deck.

 West Bay is a key location on the Jurassic Coast, which dates back more than 185 million years.
 There are plenty of walking trails that pass through the UNESCO World Heritage Site – including the South West Coast Path.
 If you’re feeling adventurous, try and make a dent on the 630-mile route, which is the longest in England and runs from Minehead in Somerset to Poole in Dorset.